Lahma712/Mandelbrot-Set/README.md

 - You can also render another type of video which I called <i><b>iteration videos</i></b>.
 You zoom into the desired depth, then fill in the <b>Width</b>, <b>Height</b>, <b>Antialias</b> and <b>FPS</b> input box accordingly.
 Finally, press on <b>Iter.
 Video</b>.
 The video will stay at the current depth and gradually increase the iterations from 0 up to the current number of iterations.
 The video will be saved on your desktop inside the <i><b>Mandelbrot</b></i> folder:

-This is the default coloring algorithm.
-You can see that is is dynamic, meaning that the gradient kind of "flows" towards the Mandelbrot Set:
+This is the default <b>coloring algorithm</b>.
+You can see that is is <b>dynamic</b>, meaning that the gradient kind of "flows" towards the Mandelbrot Set:

 <img src = "https://media.giphy.com/media/0fLhxVk8Dutw0yuzBL/giphy.gif" width = 500>

-By pressing <b>A</b> you change the default coloring algorithm to a static coloring algorithm, where the gradient does not "flow" but remains the same at every depth:
+By pressing <b>A</b> you change the default coloring algorithm to a <b>static</b> coloring algorithm, where the gradient does not "flow" but remains the same at every depth:

 <img src= "https://media.giphy.com/media/MpfPn0uU8OJzVPbP0R/giphy.gif" width = 500>